gsbdarc/rf_bootcamp_2025/docs/day4.md

 > [!IMPORTANT]
 > Before we continue, let's take the pulse of the class.
 With a show of hands, was yesterday's class a) too fast, b) too slow, or c) about right?

+**One other thing for you to note: we'd love to get your feedback on this mini-course.
+We'll be circulating a survey at the end; if you fill it out, you'll be entered into a raffle for a $50 Coupa coffee gift card.**

 ## Review: Submitting Batch Jobs on the Yens

 We noticed that some people got stuck on the last part of yesterday's class, so we're going to review this before moving on to newer topics.